chrismarquezz/classlink-integration-demo/README.md

 # ClassLink Integration Demonstrator

-To improve the efficiency of the partner onboarding process and speed u integration times, this project serves as a lightweight application designed to demonstrate a complete, end-to-end integration with the ClassLink ecosystem.
+To improve the efficiency of the partner onboarding process and speed up integration times, this project serves as a lightweight application designed to demonstrate a complete, end-to-end integration with the ClassLink ecosystem.

 ---